Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 Issued by: American Medical Technologists (AMT)

 The RPT from AMT is the third major national phlebotomy credential.
-It is well-recognized but less common than CPT or PBT at large hospitals.
-AMT also issues the RMA (Registered Medical Assistant), making the organization a good choice for phlebotomists interested in cross-certification in medical assisting.
+While less common than CPT or PBT at major hospital systems, it is well-recognized in community hospitals and regional health networks.
+AMT also issues the RMA (Registered Medical Assistant), making it a good choice for phlebotomists interested in dual certification or cross-training in medical assisting.
+The lower exam cost makes it an accessible option.

-- + AMT has reciprocity with some international programs
+- + AMT reciprocity with some international programs

 - - Less common than CPT or PBT at major hospital employers